 Personal devices like fitness trackers and smartphones are likely to be used increasingly in criminal investigations.
 Such technology offers new tools to law enforcement, but raises unique issues regarding constitutional rights such as self-incrimination.

 Personal technology gathers data that can be useful in criminal justice proceedings.
 But this can also pose challenges for protecting individual rights.
 Identifying future conflicts ahead of time can help.

 The Justice Innovation Center provides information on technology needs, priorities, and solutions for small, rural, tribal, and border criminal justice agencies.
 This report summarizes the center's first year of efforts.

-RAND Europe's program of research on Communities, Safety and Justice Policy helps decisionmakers at national and pan-European levels assess threats and identify and develop policies to improve safety, security and other outcomes, reducing harms to communities caused by crime, violence, intolerance, substance misuse and illicit markets.
+Crime, violence, substance misuse and illicit markets harm communities across Europe.
+RAND Europe helps decisionmakers at national and pan-European levels assess threats and identify and develop policies to improve safety, security and other outcomes.

 Drug dependence imposes significant costs to society and traditional criminal justice responses like imprisonment do not reduce crime.
 More quality research on alternative sanctions could help police, prosecutors, and judges expand their options while helping users get treatment.

 This study aims to undertake a more comprehensive mapping of the availability and use of alternatives to coercive sanctions in EU member states, to handle drug-related crime.
 The research is being conducted by RAND Europe in collaboration with Professor Alex Stevens for the European Commission DG Justice.

 Evidence presented by the FBI in the case of U.S. v.
 Jay Michaud was excluded because the agency was unwilling to reveal the software exploit used to collect it.
 If the FBI exposes its capabilities, other criminals can patch their computers, but concealing its techniques risks the ability to prosecute cyber criminals.